rledford/qproc-mongo/README.md

 ### Fields

 Field definitions tell a qproc-mongo processor what fields to look for in `req.query` and what type they should be when they are converted to MongoDB query parameters.
-The available types are `String`, `Date`, `Int`, `Float`, and `ObjectId`.
+The available types are `String`, `Date`, `Int`, `Float`, `Boolean`, and `ObjectId`.
 The types should be set using the `qproc-mongo` module like this.

 ```js
 const qproc = require('qproc-mongo');